-Technically, who are UCC young adults?
+Who are UCC young adults?

-In the UCC, young adults are technically those people between the ages of 18 and 30.
+In the UCC, young adults are considered those between the ages of 18 and 30.
 The reality is that a young adult could be female, male, a student, a professional, single, married, a parent, still living with a parent, Generation X or a Millennial, a seminarian, an ordained minister, someone who hasn't set foot in a church since high school and anything in between.
 "Young Adult" is a distinction of age that encompasses a group as diverse and dynamic as any in the UCC.
-This webpage is a ministry resource for these young adults, those who minister with them, and all those seeking a better understanding of the needs of young adults and their many roles within the United Church of Christ (categories which are most definitely not mutually exclusive).
-The links below describe the resources offered by this site.

 How can young adults get involved?

 Young Adult Service Communities are unique opportunities for you to live in intentional community with others who share your commitment to service and social justice.
 Together, you will find the space to reflect on questions of meaning and to network for change.

 The YASC network gives you the opportunity to grow professionally and change the world through intern placements with local nonprofit agencies, which are dedicated to justice advocacy and collaborative action.